lightvector/goscorer/README.md

 ## goscorer
-**Testing in progress, this code is new and might not be stable yet!**

 Territory scoring in Go with automated seki detection is very challenging.
 The intent for this library is provide an open-source implementation that can correctly score almost any end-of-game position under Japanese-like rules that territory is not counted for groups alive in seki, if dead stones are correctly marked and enough of the eventually-necessary protective moves are made.
 It may not always be correct in sufficiently exotic positions, but positions not correctable with further play should be rare.

 In practice, this implementation does NOT require players to fill all the dame.
 By default it will automatically exclude counting obvious false eye shapes that must eventually be filled, although this can be configured.
 Of course, this will not catch all necessary internal protections.
 Players still need to play enough of the dame to force internal protections that aren't simply false eye shapes.